 The Board of Directors are made up of appointed positions determined by the Board and Elected positions voted by the Financial members of Bellariner Community Health.
 Bellarine Community Health Ltd. has its own constitution.

-Board Vacancies - Nominations for Board Director are now open
+Nominations for Board Vacancies are now closed.

 Current Board members

-Mr Doug Grant - Deputy Chair
+Mr Doug Grant - Interim Chair

 Mrs Veronica Philp

 Ms Marion Westrup

 Meetings and Sub-Committees